rodrigoprimo/social-connect/README.md

 # WordPress Social Connect

-Allow visitors to your WordPress site to register and login using their existing Twitter, Facebook, Google or wordpress.com account.
+Allow visitors to your WordPress site to register and login using their existing Twitter, Facebook, Google, Windows Live, OpenID, Yahoo or wordpress.com account.

 ## Description

-Social Connect adds register and login buttons for Twitter, Facebook, Google and wordpress.com on the login, register and comment forms of a WordPress site.
+Social Connect adds register and login buttons for Twitter, Facebook, Google, Windows Live, OpenID, Yahoo and wordpress.com on the login, register and comment forms of a WordPress site.

 It makes it safe and easy for new members to register with your site and existing members to login to your site.